 Similar individuals are attractive because they validate our beliefs and ourselves, and this common ground reduces potential conflicts.

-For example, couples from different cultures, especially when it comes to an European female with a South American or African male have much more pressure and face more difficulties and obstacles than average couples.
-The male partner has lived in a significantly macho culture where men decide and gender roles are very strict, different, and strongly enforced.
+For example, couples from different cultures, especially when it comes to an European female with a South American or an African male face more challenges and obstacles than average couples.
+The male partner has lived in a macho culture where men decide what is best for the family and women and gender roles are very strict, different, and strongly enforced.

 Familiarity.
 We like those who we see and interact with regularly.
 This is the idea that if you see someone in the same context over and over again, you are more likely to interact and form a relationship with him or her.